patztablook22/patztabot22/README.md

 In addition to this global (across-server) hierarchy, the bot can take into account the roles on trusted servers (such as the private development/testing server - `Sanctuary of the great patztabot22`).
 For example, a user with the role `visible` is automatically visible to the bot without the need of modifying its primary permission hierarchy.

+### Evaluation pipeline

+To quickly evaluate the model, there is an evaluation pipeline, triggered by `/test` (see #commands):
+- Finds all test channels - any channel with its name (or its category's name) prefixed by `patztabot22-test`.
+These channels contain test scenarios (introduction, personal question, intellectual question, ...).
+- Deletes its own previous messages from the test channels.
+- Generates new responses.

+### Commands

+- `/shutdown` - shuts the bot down
+- `/restart` - restarts the main bot file (changes to the source code with take effect)
+- `/ping` - responds `Pong.`
+- `/asdf` - triggers debugging response, whatever it may be
+- `/test` - triggers the evaluation pipeline
+- `/reset` - prevents the bot from seeing earlier messages
+- `/generate prompt:str` - generates a response to a manually provided prompt
+- `/thread name:str` - creates a thread for direct communication with the bot
+- `/permissions get user:user` - queries the level of the user in the bot's primary hierarchy
+- `/permissions set user:user level:str` - modifies the level of the user in the bot's primary hiearchy

+## shellbot

+The discord bot `Shell` is a helper bot for executing important scripts such as model fine-tuning.
+Originally, I used to enqueue these scripts directly to Metacentrum.
+This, however, had the following drawbacks:
+- Queue waiting time - very inconvenient for debugging - enqueue, view log file with errors, repeat.
+- No real-time IO.

+The bot tackles both of these disadvantages by:
+- Running as the outer ("shell") Metacentrum service.
+- Creating subprocesses on the fly using Discord commands and forwarding their IO back to Discord.

 # Status